GENERAL SCOTT BOUDIN PAGEANT INFO

 PAGEANT DOCUMENTS & QUEEN DUTIES

-55) Where can I access and review the Miss, Teen, and Ms title contracts?
+65) Where can I access and review the Miss, Teen, Junior, and Deb title contracts?

-Miss, Teen, and Ms. contracts are all available for download at www.scottboudinfestival.com/pageant-form/
+The Miss, Teen, Junior, and Deb contracts are available for download at https://scottboudinfestival.com/pageant-faq/.

-The Miss, Teen, and Ms. contracts describe in detail the duties of the Miss, Teen, and Ms. queens.
+The Miss, Teen, Junior, and Deb contracts describe in detail the duties of the Miss, Teen, Junior, and Deb queens.
+Miss, Teen, Junior, and Deb queens are expected to travel to fairs and festivals around Louisiana to promote and serve as an SBF Brand Ambassador.

 PAGEANT GUESTS, FAMILY, & SPECTATOR INFO